mckinsey/vizro/vizro-core/docs/pages/user-guides/assets.md

     [CardCSS]: ../../assets/user_guides/assets/css_change_card.png

-CSS properties will be applied with the last served file taking precedence.
-The order of serving is:

-1. Dash built-in stylesheets
-2. Vizro built-in stylesheets
-3. User assets folder stylesheets

-Within each of these categories, individual files are served in alphanumeric order.

 ## Change the `assets` folder path
 If you do not want to place your `assets` folder in the root directory of your app, you can